isomerpages/moe-rgps/_departments/ICT.md

 #### Staff Development

-With the introduction of SkillsFuture for Educators: e-Pedagogy in 2019, the experience of Full Home-Based Learning and staff conversation on Blended Learning in 2020, the school has identified using technology for teaching and learning  as a key driver to achieve its desired student outcomes.
+With the introduction of SkillsFuture for Educators: e-Pedagogy in 2019, the experience of Full Home-Based Learning and staff conversation on Blended Learning in 2020, the school has identified using technology for teaching and learning&nbsp; as a key driver to achieve its desired student outcomes.

-The areas of development will focus on designing lessons with appropriate digital technologies using SLS Pedagogical Scaffold, with considerations of the different learning experiences with key applications of technology and learning interactions.
+The areas of development will focus on designing lessons with appropriate digital technologies using SLS Pedagogical Scaffold, with considerations of the different learning experiences with key applications of technology and learning interactions.&nbsp;&nbsp;

 The school will use different learning platforms to build staff capacity in e-pedagogy: